- Part 1. What does battery run time mean?

 Now that you know how to calculate battery run time and the factors that affect it, use our battery life calculator to estimate your device’s battery performance.

 Part 7.
-FAQs about battery run time calculator
+FAQs: Battery run time calculator

 How long will a 100Ah battery last?